 The Taubman Approach is a groundbreaking analysis of the mostly invisible motions that function underneath a virtuoso technique.
 The resulting knowledge makes it possible to help pianists overcome technical limitations as well as cure playing-related injuries.
 It is also the way that tone production and other components of expressive playing can be understood and taught.

 Edna Golandsky is the person with whom Dorothy Taubman worked most closely.
 In 1976 Ms. Golandsky conceived the idea of establishing an Institute where people could come together during the summer and pursue an intensive investigation of the Taubman Approach.
 She encouraged Mrs. Taubman to establish the Taubman Institute, which they ran together as co-founders.
 Mrs. Taubman was Executive Director and Ms. Golandsky served as Artistic Director.

-Playing the piano after 60 years old can be fun and enriching regardless of decades of not playing, by having expert tuitions, using the ‘Taubman Technique’.
-For the last few years I have had piano lessons with Concert Pianist and Certified instructor of the Golandsky Institute, Deren Eryilmaz and I am thrilled with the results in being able to play with ease, comfort and a renewed technique that I never dreamt would be possible!
-I absolutely recommend those that desire pianistic progress at any age, as well as those injured pianist to regain their skills to ‘give it a go’.
+...for the last few years, I am having piano lessons using the ‘Taubman Technique’ with Certified Associate Teacher of the Golandsky Institute, Deren Eryilmaz.
+I am thrilled with the results in being able to play with ease, comfort and a renewed technique that I never dreamt would be possible!
+I absolutely recommend those that desire pianistic progress at any age, as well as those injured pianists to regain their skills to ‘give it a go’.